Coron Dive Sites

 The wrecks lay either upright or on the side.
 Their depth is ranging from 12 m to 30 m.
 Only the Irako wreck is deeper, at 43 m.

-The visibility around the Coron dive sites is often between 10 m and 20 m and the marine life around the shipwrecks is mostly Scorpion fishes, Crocodile fishes, Nudibranchs and the usual reef fishes like the Triggerfish or Clownfish.
-Groupers and Barracudas can also sometimes be spotted.
+The visibility around the Coron dive sites is often between 10 m and 20 m and the marine life around the shipwrecks is mostly Scorpion fish, Crocodile fish, Nudibranchs and the usual reef fishes like the Triggerfish or Clownfish.
+Groupers Barracudas and Fusiliers’ can also be spotted.

 So if you come to Coron it is definitely because you are passionate about Wreck Diving, not just to see the fish!
 This place is really beautiful and divers coming there are usually delighted!

 There is also a very interesting dive site called Barracuda Lake.
-It is a former volcano where you can dive into hot (37degrees C) water and discover amazing rock formations!
-In addition the Coron Dive Sites also very good reef diving with excellent healthy coral on the nearby Islands of Calambuyan Island and Seven Islands.
+It is a former volcano where you can dive into hot (38degrees C) water and discover amazing rock formations!
+In addition, the Coron Dive Sites also very good reef diving with excellent healthy coral on the nearby Islands of Calambuyan Island and Seven Islands (Siete Picados).

 An added bonus diving Coron is while on the boat to and from and between the Coron dive sites, you get to see some amazing scenery, some of the best in the Philippines.